What actually decides Yan vs. Merab?

 Once control is gained, energy depletion is doubled as Merab prioritizes exhausting his opponent rather than chasing quick submissions.
 Merab accomplishes this by placing his upper body across the back of an opponent's head and shoulders, forcing them to carry his weight while attempting to stand, fighting hands, and trying to escape.

-The result is sustained isometric tension across the posterior chain (neck, back, hips, and legs) while the defender attempts to escape.
+The result is sustained isometric tension across the posterior chain (neck, back, hips, and legs) while his opponent attempts to escape.
 Over time, the result is cumulative fatigue.

 How can fighters eliminate this threat?

 In the second fight, Yan addressed this problem through defensive efficiency.
 Instead of attempting to eliminate control pressure, he turned into it.
 This is because Merab's system works like quicksand; the more you fight it, the more it pulls you in.
-Rather than defending takedowns purely in open space, Yan moved toward the fence, where he could leverage the fence to stay upright and concentrate on posture, reversing weight distribution, and hand fighting.
-By doing this, Yan transferred energy expenditure back to Merab, as it then became the onus of Merab to pull Yan down to the ground.
+Rather than defending takedowns purely in open space, Yan moved toward the fence, where he could utilize it as leverage to stay upright and concentrate on posture, reversing weight distribution, and hand fighting.
+By doing this, Yan transferred energy expenditure back to Merab, as it then became Merab's responsibility to pull Yan down to the ground.

 Tying it all together: